 We focus on open-ended art.

-We do not make the kids follow step-by-step instructions to produce ‘cookie-cutter’ art.
+Even though we offer online art classes we do not make the kids simply follow step-by-step instructions to produce ‘cookie-cutter’ art.
 Instead, we expose them to new artists, techniques, materials and ideas and let them explore it on their own.
-Every day, we spark their curiosity and let their creativity take over.
+We spark their curiosity and let their creativity take over.

 Our unique visual arts curriculum is based on years of my experience as an art teacher.
-It brings grown-up art materials into the classroom along with custom child-friendly stories about the artists and art elements.
+It brings grown-up art materials (most of them washable) into the classroom along with custom child-friendly stories about the artists and art elements.

 These are the basic concepts we cover:

 Line: We play around with different kinds of lines.
 We use them to make shapes, patterns and words.
 We talk about Op Art, Miro, Warhol and Picasso.

 Color: We talk about different colors and how they work together.
 We mix colors, sort them and see how we can use colors to express our emotions.
 We explore the art of Mondrian, Seurat , Rothko and others.

 Shape: We are talking about organic and geometric shapes and use them to create our art.
 We explore the art of Matisse, Klee and Kandinsky.